bbondy/go-brianbondy/README.md

 ## Where to publish blog posts

-- Facebook page and related groups
+- Facebook page and related groups (Adjust visibility to Public)
 - Twitter
 - LinkedIn
 - Strava (if about running)